 If you want to make this dough ahead of time and let it sit overnight, you can!
 Combine the ingredients for the dough, then let it rise in the refrigerator overnight.
 The next day, let the dough come to room temperature for about 30 minutes, then continue with the recipe as written (dividing the dough into two portions and pressing it into your pizza shape).

 You can!
-To do so, omit the yeast and replace the sourdough discard with active sourdough starter (1:1 substitute).
+To do so, omit the yeast and replace the sourdough discard with active sourdough starter (200g).
 You will also need to adjust the rise times.

 Sourdough Discard Pizza Dough